mhrons/mhrons.github.io/docs/pv_smooth.md

 **Smoothed predicted signal**

-- Changing of smooth_int affects the smoothing effect neither of MPLPF nor PLPF method, while for all values, PLPF performs smoother than MPLPF (Figures 3, 4, 7, 8).
+- Changing of smooth_int affects the smoothing effect neither of SPLPF nor PLPF method, while for all values, PLPF performs smoother than SPLPF (Figures 3, 4, 7, 8).
-- Lowering of smooth_int dramatically increases the accumulation rate of PLPF, which is always much greater than the accumulation rate of MPLPF (Figures 5, 9).
+- Lowering of smooth_int dramatically increases the accumulation rate of PLPF, which is always much greater than the accumulation rate of SPLPF (Figures 5, 9).
 With "worse prediction accuracy", the PLPF method even exceeds the accumulation rate induced by the LPF method (Figure 9).
-In MPLPF, the accumulation rate increases only slightly and much more slowly than in PLPF.
+In SPLPF, the accumulation rate increases only slightly and much more slowly than in PLPF.

 **Random error in predicted values**

-- Increasing of SE has no impact on the smoothing effect of PLPF, but it does degrade the smoothing of MPLPF (check Figure 7 vs Figure 8).
-In PLPF, the smoothing effect with a standard error SE > 0 is always better than in MPLPF.
+- Increasing of SE has no impact on the smoothing effect of PLPF, but it does degrade the smoothing of SPLPF (check Figure 7 vs Figure 8).
+In PLPF, the smoothing effect with a standard error SE > 0 is always better than in SPLPF.
-- Increasing of SE significantly increases the accumulation rate of PLPF (Figures 5, 9), which is for all values SE > 0 much higher than the accumulation rate of MPLPF.
+- Increasing of SE significantly increases the accumulation rate of PLPF (Figures 5, 9), which is for all values SE > 0 much higher than the accumulation rate of SPLPF.
 For some SE values, the PLPF method even exceeds the LPF method in its accumulation rate.
-The accumulation rate increases only slightly in MPLPF, and less so the higher the filter order (up to 3).
+The accumulation rate increases only slightly in SPLPF, and less so the higher the filter order (up to 3).

 ### Analysis by LPF order
 Filter order is another OLAP dimension whose impact on the smoothing performance was analyzed along with the prediction error.
 We analyzed the LPF orders 1 to 4 (Figures 10-21):

 - Filter order does not affect the smoothing effect of PLPF method, given a non-zero prediction error.
-For small filter orders, the output of PLPF is smoother than that of MPLPF.
+For small filter orders, the output of PLPF is smoother than that of SPLPF.
-- Increasing the filter order from 1 to 3 notably improves the smoothing effect of MPLPF, given a non-zero prediction error (Figures 10-12, 16-18).
+- Increasing the filter order from 1 to 3 notably improves the smoothing effect of SPLPF, given a non-zero prediction error (Figures 10-12, 16-18).
-- Given the prediction error, increasing of the filter order only slightly reduces the accumulation rate by PLPF, and this is always substantially greater than the accumulation rate by MPLPF.
+- Given the prediction error, increasing of the filter order only slightly reduces the accumulation rate by PLPF, and this is always substantially greater than the accumulation rate by SPLPF.
-- Increasing of the filter order notably reduces the accumulation rate induced by both IPLPF (zero prediction error) and MPLPF (non-zero prediction error) smoothing methods - see Figures 13-15, 19-21.
-With the simulated predictor, this trend is reversed between the orders 3 and 4 by the MPLPF method. ***With the simulated predictor, MPLPF performs best with the filter order 3.***
+- Increasing of the filter order notably reduces the accumulation rate induced by both IPLPF (zero prediction error) and SPLPF (non-zero prediction error) smoothing methods - see Figures 13-15, 19-21.
+With the simulated predictor, this trend is reversed between the orders 3 and 4 by the SPLPF method. ***With the simulated predictor, SPLPF performs best with the filter order 3.***

 ## Numerical results of smoothing